-- Open the stop valve so in the hot water pipe and, if present, the stop valves for the circulation pump. - 2.
-Shut drain valve 6. - 3.
+- Open the stop valve in the hot water pipe and, if present, the stop valves of or the circulation pump. - 2.
+Shut drain valve O. - 3.
 Open the nearest hot water draw-off point 1. - 4.
-Open the supply valve 9 on the cold water side 9 so that cold water flows into the water heater. - 5.
-Completely fill the water heater (when cold water flows at normal pressure from the nearest hot water draw-off point, the water heater is full). - Bleed the entire installation of air, for example by opening all hot water drawoff points.

-The water heater is now under water supply pressure.
-There should be no water coming out of the safety valve 2a.
+Open the supply valve 3 on the cold water side 4 so that cold water flows into the water heater. - 5.
+Completely fill the water heater (when cold water flows at normal pressure from the nearest hot water draw-off point, the water heater is full). - 6.
+Bleed the entire installation of air, for example by opening all hot water drawoff points. - The water heater is now under water supply pressure.
+There should be no water coming out of the safety valve @a.
 If this does happen, the safety valve might be defective or incorrectly fitted.